EXPLAINER: Why Rwanda and Congo are sliding toward war again

 Decades-old tensions between Rwanda, which has one of Africa’s most effective militaries, and Congo, one of the continent's largest and most troubled countries, have spiked along their shared border a few hours' drive from Rwanda's capital, Kigali.
 Alarm has reached the point where Kenya’s president is urging the immediate deployment of a newly created regional force to eastern Congo to keep the peace.

 Each side has accused the other of incursions.
+Congo now seeks to suspend all agreements with Rwanda.
 If Rwanda wants war, “it will have war,” a spokesman for the military governor of Congo’s North Kivu province told thousands of protesters on Wednesday.

 Here’s what’s at stake.